16 to 19 education: funding allocations

 Allocations process 2017 to 2018 academic year

-As in previous years, we have based your funding allocation for 2016 to 2017 on your 2015 to 2016 lagged student numbers.
-The final allocation statement includes a breakdown of the calculation and you will find a detailed explanatory note under the post-16 funding allocations supporting documents for 2016 to 2017 section.
+As in previous years, we will base your funding allocation for 2017 to 2018 on your 2016 to 2017 lagged student numbers.
+The final allocation statements will include a breakdown of the calculation and detailed explanatory notes will be available to help you understand your allocation.

 Contact form https://form.education...